blarApp/code-base-agent/README.md

 ## Introduction

 This repo introduces a method to represent a local code repository as a graph structure.
-The objective is allowing an LLM traverse this graph to understand the code logic and flow.
-This capability provides the LLM with the power to debug, refactor, optimize queries and a number of tasks yet to explore.
+The objective is to allow an LLM to traverse this graph to understand the code logic and flow.
+Providing the LLM with the power to debug, refactor, and optimize queries.
+However, several tasks are yet unexplored

 ## Technology Stack